For some council services there is a need to collect personal data so that we can get in touch or provide the service.

 We may pass your personal data onto the people who provide the service.
 These providers are obliged to keep your details securely, and use them only to fulfil your request.
 Once your request has been dealt with or the case has been closed, they will dispose of the details.
 If we wish to pass your sensitive personal data onto a third party, we will only do so once we have obtained your consent, unless we are legally required to do so.

-Sometimes in order for us to provide services, there may be occasions when we share your data when your information is shared with those who carry work out on our behalf.
+Sometimes in order for us to provide services, there may be occasions when we share your data with those who carry work out on our behalf.
 For example, we have asked an external service provider to review Council Tax discounts and undertake a Business Rates review, more details on this can be found by clicking on the links.

 How we use your information

 We will process (that means collect, store and use) the information you provide in a manner that is compatible with the Data Protection Act.
 We will endeavour to keep your information accurate and up-to-date and not keep it for longer than is necessary.
 In some instances the law sets the length of time information has to be kept, but in most cases the council will use its discretion to ensure that we do not keep records outside of our normal business requirements - i.e. providing a service to you.

 Our aim is not to be intrusive, and we won't ask irrelevant or unnecessary questions.
 Moreover, the information you provide will be subject to rigorous measures and procedures to make sure it can't be seen, accessed or disclosed to anyone who shouldn't see it.

 We will use the information you provide for the following purposes:

 - regulatory, licensing and enforcement functions, which the council is obliged to undertake